 - § EPCO and its privately held affiliates;

+- § EPGP, our sole general partner;

-- § EPE Holdings, our sole general partner; and
+- § Enterprise GP Holdings, which owns and controls our general partner; and

 - § the Employee Partnerships (see Note 3).

 EPCO is a privately held company controlled collectively by the EPCO Trustees.
 At March 31, 2010, EPCO and its affiliates (including Dan Duncan LLC and two Duncan family trusts the beneficiaries of which include the estate of Dan L. Duncan) beneficially owned interests in the following entities: